NiryoRobotics/roscon-2025/src/hg_biermann_report.md

 The poses are loaded from the `poses.yaml` file.
 The file is located in the `config` folder of the `workshop_quality_check_manager` package.
 The file contains the poses for the robot to move to.
 They are configured into a .yaml file to be able to easily modify them if needed, as each robot can slightly differ from the other.

-As described in the schema, the node creates a Conveyor Controller and a Pick and Place Executor.
+As described in the schema, the node creates a `Conveyor Controller` and a `Pick and Place Executor`.
 It distributes the corresponding parameters to the two classes.

 ```python
 # --- Helpers ---